programminghistorian/jekyll/author-guidelines.md

   <h4 class="alert heading">Important YAML Notes</h4>
   <ul>
     <li>Keep the \| in the title field as shown; indent the actual title with a tab on a blank line</li>
-    <li>Use the "list" format shown above for the authors field**, even if there is only one author</li>
+    <li>Use the "list" format shown above for the authors field, even if there is only one author</li>
     <li>Be sure there are no extraneous spaces in your header</li>
     <li>The YAML block must be followed by a blank line after the final <code>---</code></li>
   </ul>